Sparse Generalized Eigenvalue Problem: Optimal Statistical Rates via Truncated Rayleigh Flow: Introduction

 \section{Introduction}

-A broad class of high-dimensional statistical problems such as sparse canonical correlation analysis (CCA), sparse Fisher's discriminant analysis (FDA), and sparse sufficient dimension reduction (SDR) can be formulated as the sparse generalized eigenvalue problem (GEP).
-In detail, let $\Ab\in\RR^{d\times d}$ be a symmetric matrix and $\Bb \in \RR^{d\times d}$ be positive definite.
-For the symmetric-definite matrix pair~$(\Ab,\Bb)$, the sparse generalized eigenvalue problem aims to obtain a sparse vector $\vb^*\in \RR^d$ satisfying \# \Ab \vb^* = \lambda_{\max} (\Ab,\Bb) \cdot \Bb \vb^*, \# where $\vb^*$ is the leading generalized eigenvector corresponding to the largest generalized eigenvalue $\lambda_{\max} (\Ab,\Bb)$ of the matrix pair $(\Ab, \Bb)$.
-Let $s=\|\vb^* \|_0$ be the number of non-zero entries in $\vb^*$, and we assume that $s$ is much smaller than $d$.
+A large class of high-dimensional statistical methods such as canonical correlation analysis (CCA), Fisher's discriminant analysis (FDA), and sufficient dimension reduction (SDR) can be formulated as the generalized eigenvalue problem (GEP).
+Let $\Ab\in\RR^{d\times d}$ be a symmetric matrix and let $\Bb \in \RR^{d\times d}$ be a positive definite matrix.
+For a symmetric-definite matrix pair~$(\Ab,\Bb)$, the generalized eigenvalue problem aims to obtain $\vb^*\in \RR^d$ satisfying \# \Ab \vb^* = \lambda_{\max} (\Ab,\Bb) \cdot \Bb \vb^*, \# where $\vb^*$ is the leading generalized eigenvector corresponding to the largest generalized eigenvalue $\lambda_{\max} (\Ab,\Bb)$ of the matrix pair $(\Ab, \Bb)$.
+The largest generalized eigenvalue can also be characterized as

-In real-world applications, the matrix pair $(\Ab,\Bb)$ is a population quantity that is unknown in general.
-Instead, we can only access $(\hat{\Ab},\hat{\Bb})$, which is an estimate of $ (\Ab,\Bb)$, i.e.,
+In many real-world applications, the matrix pair $(\Ab,\Bb)$ is a population quantity that is unknown in general.
+Instead, we can only access $(\hat{\Ab},\hat{\Bb})$, which is an estimator of $ (\Ab,\Bb)$ on the basis of $n$ independent observations:

+where $\Eb_{\Ab}$ and $\Eb_{\Bb}$ are stochastic errors due to finite sample estimation.
+For statistical models considered in this paper, $\Eb_{\Ab}$ and $\Eb_{\Bb}$ are symmetric matrices.